vblanco20-1/vulkan-guide/docs/chapter-4/descriptors_code.md

 ```

 The new block is the CameraBuffer uniform declaration.
 In there, you can see that it follows the same syntax as the push constant block, but with a different `layout()`.
-By having `set = 0` and `binding = 0`, we are declaring that the CameraBuffer uniform will be grabbed from the descriptor set bound at slot 0, and its binding 0 within that descriptor set.
+By having `set = 0` and `binding = 0`, we are declaring that the CameraBuffer uniform will be grabbed from the descriptor set bound at slot 0, and it's binding 0 within that descriptor set.

 In the core of the vertex shader, we multiply the render matrix from the push-constant with the viewproj matrix on the CameraBuffer.
 This will get the final transformation matrix, and then we can multiply vertex position by it.